We do not take reservations, seating is first come first serve

 Come in and create with us, we have everything you need to create a beautiful piece of pottery you can use or give as a gift.
 Whether it’s a vase, a plate, a figurine or a serving platter, we have hundreds of beautiful or whimsical shapes to choose from.
 We can also show you all kinds of cool easy techniques to play with from stencils and stamps, to silk screens and bubbles.

-We have two lines of glazes that are food safe, and some that are decorative only.
+We have two lines of glazes that are dinnerware safe, and some that are decorative only.
 Hand-wash your piece as you would any fine hand-painted piece of pottery.
 We recommend that you do not place your pottery in dishwashers and microwaves.

 STEP 1